-For that indicator, The International Telecommunication Union provides data for Brazil from 1998 to 2017.
-The average value for Brazil during that period was 10997127 subscribers with a minumum of 1000 subscribers in 1998 and a maximum of 28670016 subscribers in 2017.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, The International Telecommunication Union provides data for Brazil from 1998 to 2018.
+The average value for Brazil during that period was 11969758 subscribers with a minumum of 1000 subscribers in 1998 and a maximum of 31177904 subscribers in 2018.

 Definition: Fixed broadband subscriptions refers to fixed subscriptions to high-speed access to the public Internet (a TCP/IP connection), at downstream speeds equal to, or greater than, 256 kbit/s.
 This includes cable modem, DSL, fiber-to-the-home/building, other fixed (wired)-broadband subscriptions, satellite broadband and terrestrial fixed wireless broadband.
 This total is measured irrespective of the method of payment.
 It excludes subscriptions that have access to data communications (including the Internet) via mobile-cellular networks.
 It should include fixed WiMAX and any other fixed wireless technologies.
 It includes both residential subscriptions and subscriptions for organizations.